btfak/sniper/README.md

 - Output server processing time
 - Output total time

-Basing on [dygraphs](http://dygraphs.com/)and html5，show the detail of server's performance.
+Basing on [dygraphs](http://dygraphs.com/) and html5，show the detail of server's performance.
 Get 1000 samples from whole result,show the details of connect,processing,and server's response.

 The chart below show the total time and connect time.
 Wait,how can golang get the connect time ?
 In a word,Sniper implements part of HTTP protocol stack, discard net/http package to get the details.
 Also improve the performance.